jakeqaverch/Engagement-Survey/README.md

 | 5      | 220   | 0.220      |
 | % Positive || 80.6          |

+- The sentiment on this question is relatively positive with 80.6% of respondents answering positively.

 ## I believe my manager genuinely cares about me and my wellbeing.